Why CPAP battery compatibility matters

 - Compatible batteries: 12V DC batteries, cigarette lighter adapter available

-The universal fallback: AC power
+The universal fallback: AC power stations

 If your CPAP model isn't listed or you want a no-brainer solution, any portable power station with a pure sine wave AC outlet will work.
 Just plug in your stock CPAP wall charger.
+The Goal Zero for CPAP is a popular choice for camping and overlanding.

 Compatibility quick-reference table